MLDS-NUS/UIDD-jax/README.md

 # I-OnsagerNet: Identifiable learning of dissipative dynamics

-This repository contains an implementation of OnsagerNet, a deep learning framework for learning not only stable and interpretable, but also **Identifiable** dynamics from data, particularly for complex physical systems.
+This repository contains an implementation of I-OnsagerNet, a deep learning framework for learning not only stable and interpretable, but also **Identifiable** dynamics from data.
 The framework is based on the (standard) OnsagerNet (https://github.com/MLDS-NUS/onsagernet-jax).

 ## Requirements
 - Python 3.8+